Jigsy1/mIRCd/readme.txt

 *!*!* WARNING(!): It is strongly recommended also setting separate passwords for /DIE and /RESTART *!*!*

 5. Rehash the Opers section into memory by doing: /mIRCd.rehash Opers You can also do this via the Menubar, /mIRCd.gui or REHASH.bat.
+(These will rehash everything, however.)

 6. Start the server by doing: /mIRCd.start
    You can also do this via the Menubar, /mIRCd.gui or START.bat.